Paul Piticco

-Paul Piticco (born 7 March 1969) is an Australian music and hospitality entrepreneur.
-He is notable for managing Australian band Powderfinger and organising Splendour In The Grass.
-He is also Managing Director of Dew Process, Create-Control and Secret Service Music Company.
+Paul Piticco (born 7 March 1969) is an Australian music and hospitality entrepreneur best known for managing the Australian rock band Powderfinger and co-founding the Australian music festival Splendour In The Grass.
+He is also the founder of independent record labels Dew Process and Create/Control, and is the CEO of Secret Sounds, a live event promotion and artist management company operating under Live Nation Entertainment.

 Early life and education

-Piticco was born an only child to Fernando and Carmel Piticco in Brisbane, Australia.
-His father was an Italian immigrant who had relocated to Australia at a young age and founded a construction business in Brisbane and his mother was employed part-time in nursing and education.
+Piticco was born an only child to Sernando and Carmel Piticco in Brisbane, Australia.
+His father, Sernando, an Italian immigrant who relocated to Australia at a young age, established a construction business in Brisbane, while his mother, Carmel, worked part-time in nursing and education.
 Piticco attended Petrie Terrace State School while growing up and later attended Kelvin Grove State High.

+Piticco's first job was as a paperboy selling The Telegraph.
+He targeted customers at a former Arnott's biscuit factory on Coronation Drive during shift changeovers, a strategy that maximised sales with minimal effort, and built a regular clientele by presenting newspapers with the sports section or horoscopes already facing up.

+In his mid-teens, Piticco worked weekend night shifts at the 24-hour Windmill Food Bar in Petrie Terrace, Brisbane, an experience he has credited with teaching him patience when dealing with intoxicated patrons, a skill he later applied while working in bars, music venues and festivals as the manager of Powderfinger.
+He completed Year 10 at Kelvin Grove State High School but left partway through the following year, attributing his declining interest in study to his discovery of marijuana and alcohol.

 Career

 After leaving high school, Piticco started working with his father at the family construction business.
 Piticco then moved onto employment as a steel salesperson for Boral Limited.
 It was during this period that Piticco was asked to manage Powderfinger.
 The band sought the assistance of a lawyer to devise a management contract that determined a six-way split for any money that was earned by Powderfinger beyond the actual songwriting—the band continued working with Piticco after the contract lapsed, but did not bother to create another contract, and this arrangement lasted for the majority of Powderfinger's 20-year career.